MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 - Processing of inventory that has a blocking status value
 - Changing of an inventory status during any work movement process
 - Order-committed flexible warehouse-level dimension reservations
-- Use of *Warehouse location status* functionality (data not getting sync'ed between the deployments)
+- Use of *Warehouse location status* functionality (the data isn't synced between the deployments)
 - Use of *Location license plate positioning* functionality
-- Use of *Product filters* and *Product filter groups* incl. **Number of days to mix batches**
+- Use of *Product filters* and *Product filter groups*, including the **Number of days to mix batches** setting
 - Integration with quality management
 - Processing with catch-weight items
-- Processing with only TMS enabled items
+- Processing with items only enabled for Transportation management (TMS)
 - Processing with negative on-hand inventory
 - Warehouse work processing with custom work types
 - Warehouse work processing with shipment notes
 - Warehouse work processing with cycle counting threshold triggering
 - Warehouse work processing with material handling/warehouse automation
-- Use of product master data image (e.g. on at Warehouse management app)
+- Use of product master data image (for example, on the warehouse app)

 > [!WARNING]
-> Some warehouse functionality won't be available for warehouses running the warehouse management workloads in a scale unit; not supported on the hub nor on the scale unit workload.
+> Some warehouse functionality won't be available for warehouses running the warehouse management workloads on a scale unit, and also isn't supported on the hub or on the scale unit workload.
+>
-Other capabilities can get processed on both, but will require careful use in scenarios where e.g. the inventory on-hand gets updated for the same warehouse on both the hub and scale unit workload due to the asynchronous data update process.
+> Other capabilities can get processed on both, but will require careful use in some scenarios, such as when inventory on-hand gets updated for the same warehouse on both the hub and scale unit due to the asynchronous data update process.
+>
-Specific functionalities (like for example **Block work**) which is supported on both the hub and scale units will only be supported for the owner of the data.
+> Specific functionalities (such as *block work*) which are supported on both the hub and scale units will only be supported for the owner of the data.

 ### Outbound (supported only for sales and transfer orders)

 The following table shows which outbound features are supported, and where they are supported, when the warehouse management workloads are used in cloud and edge scale units.

 | Process                                                      | Hub | WES workload on a scale unit |
 |--------------------------------------------------------------|-----|------------------------------|